 Robert Fisk is a veteran war correspondent and one of the world’s most experienced journalists covering the Middle East.
 He has reported from across the Arab world for the past 30 years.
 His latest book is "The Great War for Civilisation: The Conquest of the Middle East."
 He joins us in our firehouse studio. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Robert Fisk is a veteran war correspondent, one of the world’s most experienced journalists in the Middle East.
-He has reported from across the Arab world for the past thirty years.
-He was in Iraq in the '80s during the Iran-Iraq War, in the early ’90s during the Persian Gulf War, and most recently during the US invasion and occupation.
+Robert Fisk is a veteran war correspondent, one of the world’s most experienced journalists in the Middle East.
+He has reported from across the Arab world for the past 30 years.
+He was in Iraq in the '80s during the Iran-Iraq War, in the early ’90s during the Persian Gulf War, and most recently during the U.S. invasion and occupation.
 He has also reported on civil wars in Algeria and Lebanon, the Iranian revolution, the Russian invasion of Afghanistan, and Israel's occupation of Gaza and the West Bank.
 Robert Fisk joins me here in our firehouse studio for the hour.
 Welcome to Democracy Now!

 ROBERT FISK: You’re making me feel old, Amy.
 All these talks of all the civil wars I’ve covered, I’m beginning to think it’s time I packed it all in.

 AMY GOODMAN: Well, congratulations also on your 2006 Lannan Lifetime Achievement Prize for Cultural Freedom.

 ROBERT FISK: Thanks very much, indeed.
 Yeah.